 Best student checking account for ATM fee waivers

 You might not need cash often at school.
 But when you do, you’re probably going to use an ATM.
-Using an ATM that’s not in your bank’s network is costly.
+Using an ATM that’s not in your bank’s network can be costly.
 It’s also smart to look at an online bank that reimburses ATM fees, since it doesn’t have its own ATMs.
 This account probably won’t be called a student checking account.
 But it might have features that you’re looking for in a bank, if walking into a physical location isn’t important to you.

 What to watch: You’ll have to qualify for Navy Federal Credit Union membership to get this account.
 Membership is open to all Department of Defense and Coast Guard Active Duty, civilian, contract personnel, veterans and their families.
-Even though the account offers interest, you can earn a higher yield in a savings account.
+Although the account offers interest, you can earn a higher yield in a savings account.
 Even if it’s not called a student savings account, you should be able to find one that doesn’t have a minimum balance requirement and has a competitive annual percentage yield (APY).

 Best student checking account for account duration